Resources

 Italy in July

-The temperatures are creeping upward during this month and the weather can sometimes verge on uncomfortable.
+The temperatures are creeping upward during this month, and the weather can sometimes be uncomfortable.
 School holidays begin this month, so Italians are on the move and heading to beaches and the countryside.
 This is an expensive time to visit the country, with travellers making a beeline for it to soak up the Italian summer and its attractions, so plan your holiday well ahead.
 Pack comfortable clothes, as air conditioning is not widely available and you don't want to be left sweating it out.

 Tip: If you want to avoid the hordes, travel to lesser-known destinations such as Calabria, Basilicata, Lombardy, and Le Marche.